Frijke1978/EthSol/build_blockchain_crypto/README.md

 - Visualized the blocks from the backend.
 - Stylized the application to make it not look like a barebones skeleton HTML site.
 - Created a block component that inherited data from the core Blocks component through props.

+## The Frontend Cryptocurrency

+- Created toggle-able transaction displays.
+- Built a reusable frontend transaction component.
+- Added routing for a multi-page application that renders different content based on the url.
+- Supported the conducting of transactions through a form.
+- Posted transactions through the fetch API.
+- Visualized the transaction pool - and added real-time polling capabilities.
+- Added a way to mine a block through the frontend.